ShaunFerris/Coding-Note-Taking/Webdev - React - The Context API.md

 The Provider takes a value as props.
 The value that you want to pass to all the components reading this context inside this provider, no matter how deep.
 The context value can be of any type.
 A component calling useContext(SomeContext) inside of the provider receives the value of the innermost corresponding context provider above it.

 Context is also often used with the useReducer hook, to allow the global state to be changed through the context API in different ways depending on the payload of the action sent to the reducer.

+## More advanced use of context
+More advanced use of context is tightly coupled to the `useReducer` hook.
+See [[Webdev - React - useReducer]].

+So, Context gives us a way to pass information to our whole application without using props, and Reducers give us predictable pattern for how our state will update.